Cue mark: Use

-Other

 Cue dots in television

 In television, a similar idea is used to signal to a control room that a transition of some sort is about to occur on the broadcast (such as a commercial break).
 The most common type of television cue dot is the IBA style, used only in the United Kingdom, which consists of a small square in the top right corner of the screen, with black and white moving stripes.
 The other is a proprietary system used principally by the BBC (who do not air commercials).
 This version is a static square in the top left corner with a white-black-white pattern.

 In the early days of television, some stations used a puncher or a scriber on film prints.
 This was seldom accurate and not all stations used the same five second / one second pattern.
 Viewers were often treated to distortion just before station breaks in any film that had been around a while.
 Although the Society of Motion Picture and Television Engineers attempted to standardize television cues, its efforts went largely unheeded.
 The wide variety of telecine projectors (Eastman Kodak 250 on the high-end and RCA TP-16 on the low-end, for 16mm, and RCA TP-35 on the high-end and General Precision 35 on the low-end, for 35mm) significantly prevented any such standardization.
+An early production company in France and Europe called Guild used a circle cue mark on their programs.